Get your home holiday-ready 🎄 SEE ALL IDEAS

 Potting soil may or may not contain actual soil, depending on the blend.
 Potting mix (vs. potting soil) is a special soilless formula typically made of peat moss, compost, and perlite.
 Other ingredients might include aged pine bark (similar to compost), vermiculite, coconut coir, and even slow-release fertilizer.
 Specific mixtures vary, depending on the use.
 For example, a seed-starting mix might have a higher mixture of perlite, vermiculite, or both to make the soil extra-light in texture.

 Organic potting mixes often include composted manure, worm castings, kelp meal, and other natural nutrients.
 Some potting mixes are acidic, and if they are, limestone might be added to balance the pH.
 A wetting agent is also added to keep the mix from drying out, because both peat moss and ground pine bark are difficult to wet once they have dried.
-These ingredients make potting mix a perfect replacement for natural soil in container gardens.
+These ingredients make potting mix a perfect replacement for natural soil when container gardening.

 Garden soil improves the texture of natural soil.